curtisalexander/gh-dl/README.md

 ## Use Case
 When working on particular servers, I do not have the ability to install packages from Github.
 The only way to install a package is to download the package as a `tar.gz` file from a different machine, copy it to the server, and perform a local install on the server.

-I typically save the `tar.gz` files into the same directory.
-This allows me to execute the following to install the package.
+I typically save the latest version of a package as a `tar.gz` file in a common directory.
+This allows me to execute code similar to that below to install the package.

+The code below will also allow me to install a locally developed package without needing to remember the exact version number.
+I simply replace the locally developed package in the directory with the latest version.

 ```R
 # install sparklyr package